mLucas55/spam-email-classification/README.md

   - Create and train a machine learning model that can predict if an email is spam or not.
   - Learn about text classifcation and functional models

-Computers understand numbers better than letters; that is why I used a Google's BERT transformer to effectively convert strings into numbers.
+An existing transformer was used as the goal wasn't text classification in general, rather it was spam email classification.
+BERT provides a simple to implement and robust well suited for this task.
 BERT can take a string and produce a context-aware vector that is then processed in a functional neural network, ultimately leading to a prediction.

-An existing transformer was used as the goal wasn't text classification in general, rather it was spam email classification.
-BERT provides a simple to implement and robust well suited for this task

 ## Selection of Data